 B. Invitation for Bid (IFB)

 Purchases of goods/services when competition exists in the market and specifications can be defined.
 Award of contract is based on lowest price.
 Departments must provide the buyer with information for the initiation of the IFB process including specifications, vendor list, delivery date, and any other information the evaluator needs.

 A sole source is a unique product or service that is only available from one source; competition is not available.
 Sole source procurements are not intended to be simple or quick processes because such purchases bypass competitive procurement.
 Sole source requirements generally take a minimum of 10 to 15 business days to process after the requisition and justification is sent to purchasing.
 Processing sole source procurements requires market analysis and documentation to substantiate that the vendor is the only practicably available source for the required goods or services, that the contracted price is fair and reasonable, and the contracted terms are consistent with the laws of the Commonwealth.
-A sole source purchase differs from a proprietary specification.
-A sole source purchase is a proprietary specification which is practicably available from only one source.
 Price is not a justification for a sole source procurement.
-If a manufacturer has distributors, the purchase must be made competitively.
+Also, if a specific item must be procured but the manufacturer has multiple distributors, the purchase must be made competitively.

 The department must complete the sole source documentation form and send to the assigned buyer.
 Sole source justification must:

 - Describe in general terms the product/service you are requesting.

 - State the unique design/performance features (for products) or the unique qualification/experience (for services) that are essential to meet your specific requirements.

 - Provide information on the market research that was recently performed to determine that this is the only product/service that will fulfill your requirements.
 Options for selecting how the market research was conducted are on the documentation form.

 - Identify other products/services and firms that were considered and why they did not meet your requirements or provide information to support why other products/services were not considered (category options are provided on the documentation form).